jw2249a/2017-bayes-audit/2017-code/README.md

   A paper ballot collection identifier is called a ``"pbcid"`` in the code.

-* A **Ballot Identifier** is a unique identifier assigned to a particular paper ballot (example: ``"DN-25-72"``).
+* A **Ballot Identifier** is a unique identifier assigned to a particular paper ballot (example: ``"25-72"``).
   A ballot id is called a ``"bid"`` in the code.
   Ballots within a collection must have unique bids, but it is not necessary that ballots in different collections have different bids.
 A ballot id may encode the physical storage location of the ballot (e.g. the box number and position within box), but need not do so.
+The ballot id might or might not include the pbcid.
 The ballot id might be generated when the ballot is printed, when it is scanned, or when it is stored.

 ### File names